Should you prioritize paying off student loans or mortgage?

 - Potential for better loan terms.
 Paying down your mortgage faster could improve your credit score and make it easier to refinance for better terms in the future.

-When to prioritize extra mortgage payments
+When to prioritize making extra mortgage payments

 - Your mortgage has a higher interest rate than your student loans.